Prapthi564/ai-in-a-day/01-aml-model-training/01-aml-model-training-new-v2.md

  - Ethical AI initiatives have processes in place to seek out and eliminate bias in machine learning models.
  - Efficient AI is able to run continually and respond quickly to changes in the operational environment.

+In this task, you’ll generate and review a Responsible AI dashboard by running the `erroranalysis-dashboard-regression-superconductor.ipynb` notebook.
+After configuring the kernel and executing all cells, you’ll open the provided endpoint to explore model explanations, error patterns, and fairness insights for responsible AI evaluation.

 1. In the Jupyter application, navigate to the given path **\Users\odl_user_<inject key="DeploymentID" enableCopy="false"/> (1)** and open `erroranalysis-dashboard-regression-superconductor.ipynb` **(2)** notebook.

    ![Select Note Book](./media/in10.png)